DavidGG-dev/VuMeterGG/README.md

 ## Config
 To configure the vu meter, call the methods through the name you gave to the widget or modify the attributes directly in the `vu_meter_gg.py` file.

+## Documentation
+A manual for version v0.1.0-beta is available in Spanish.
+You can download it [here](docs/manual_v0.1.0-beta_spanish.pdf).

 ## Requirements
 - PyAudio